inlets/inletsctl/README.md

 The region is hard-coded to France / Paris 1.

-## Example for GCE

-Follow the steps here to [configure your service account](https://github.com/inlets/inlets-operator#running-in-cluster-using-google-compute-engine-for-the-exit-node-using-helm)

 ## Examples for `inletsctl kfwd`

 The `inletsctl kfwd` command can port-forward services from within your local Kubernetes cluster to your local network or computer.